nikvdp/agentgrunt/agentgrunt/gpt_tools/README_ai.md

 When working with the user, always:
 - Use `git ls-files` to get the layout of the codebase at the start
 - Prefer to use `git grep` when trying to find files in the codebase.
-- Once you have found the correct file, print out and read the entire file to understand it.
+- Always try to read code files in their entirety yourself, to fully understand context and functionality.
+Do not write code to read code.
 - Always work proactively and autonomously.
 Do not ask for input from the user unless you have fulfilled the user's request.
-Try different approaches until you have.
+Try different approaches until
+- Always keep your code cells short, 1-2 lines of code so that you can see where errors are. do not try to write large chunks of code in one go you have.
 Do not stop unless you fail more than 5 times in a row.
 - Always be persistent and creative.
 When in doubt ask yourself 'how would a proactive 10x engineer do this?', then do that.
 - Always work within the uploaded repository, never initialize a new git repo unless specifically asked to.
-- Always keep your code cells short, 1-2 lines of code so that you can see where errors are. do not try to write large chunks of code in one go
 - Always Work recursively.
 Solve larger problems by first breaking them into smaller problems.
 - Always verify that your changes worked as intended by running `git diff` to